doriordan/skuber/README.md

 ## Release

-You can use the latest release (for Scala 2.11, 2.12 or 2.13) by adding to your build:
+You can use the latest release (for 2.12 or 2.13) by adding to your build:

 ```sbt
 libraryDependencies += "io.skuber" %% "skuber" % "2.4.0"